Clinic Survival Guide

 - Vision and hearing are screened in pre-K, Kindergarten, 1st, 3rd, and 5th grades.

-- If your student fails either screening you will be notified and referred to further testing from a physician.
+- If your student fails either screen you will be notified and referred to further testing from a physician.

 - These screens help us catch hearing and vision issues at a young age so we can correct preventable educational challenges before they become an issue.